 Question: How Many Ribs Are In A Rack?

-Answer: Just like how many ribs you want to serve people differs by type of ribs, each type of rib has a different number of ribs in a rack.
-Baby back ribs are usually 12 to 13.
-Spare ribs will typically have 13 bones unless they are trimmed down.
+Answer: Just like how many ribs you want to serve people differs by type, each type has a different number in a rack.
+Baby backs usually have 12 to 13 bones.
+Spares will typically have 13 bones unless they are trimmed down.
 A rack of beef short ribs will generally have three to four bones, depending on if they’re from the chuck or further down the ribcage.

-Question: Is A Full Rack Of Ribs Too Much For One Person?
+Question: Is A Full Rack Too Much For One Person?

-Answer: Is it possible for one person to eat an entire rack of ribs by themself?
+Answer: Is it possible for one person to eat an entire rack by themself?
 Absolutely.
 I wouldn’t bank on eating any sides, though.
-It’s obviously easier to eat a full rack of baby back ribs than spare ribs or beef short ribs.
-That being said, most people at your summer BBQ won’t likely want a full rack of ribs to themselves.
+It’s obviously easier to eat a full rack of baby backs than spares or beef short ribs.
+That being said, most people at your summer BBQ won’t likely want a full rack to themselves.

-Question: Why Didn’t You Cover Country-Style Spare Ribs Or Beef Back Ribs?
+Question: Why Didn’t You Cover Country-Style Spare Or Beef Back Ribs?

-Answer: Well, to be honest, those aren’t the first types of ribs I think of when it comes to smoked ribs.
+Answer: Well, to be honest, those aren’t the first types of ribs I think of.
 How often do you see either of those cuts served at a restaurant?
 That being said, I’ve smoked and enjoyed country-style spare ribs.
 Just remember, they aren’t actually ribs but instead cut from the shoulder of the hog.

 As for the beef back ribs, they don’t have a ton of meat on them due to most of the meat being cut from the bone for prime rib.
-What meat is left on the bone is tasty, so it is an option, but I’d still go with plate pork ribs hands down.
+What meat is left on the bone is tasty, so it is an option, but I’d still go with beef short ribs hands down.

 Final Thoughts